 - 1 cup frozen garden peas

-- Dollop of butter, to finish (optional, olive oil can also be used)
+- Optional: A dollop of butter, to finish (or olive oil can also be used)

 - Turn the Instant Pot on and press the Sauté function key button.
-Add the olive oil and onions and sprinkle with salt.
-Stir through.
-Cook for 5 minutes, stirring a few times, until softened.
+Add the olive oil, onions and salt and cook for 5 minutes, stirring a few times until softened.

 - Add the chopped cilantro, garlic and turmeric powder and stir through.
 I like to add a little extra drizzle of olive oil but that’s not essential.
 Now add the corn, peas and rice and pour over the chicken stock.
 Stir through and turn the Sauté off by pressing the Keep Warm/Cancel button.

 - Place and lock the lid, make sure the steam releasing handle is pointing to Sealing.
-Press Manual button, set to High Pressure and 4 minutes.
-That’s right, only 4 minutes (don’t forget that it takes good 5 minutes for the pressure to build up and the rice will already start to cook).
-You will hear 3 beeps letting you know you can now walk away.
+Set to Manual, HIGH Pressure and adjust the time to 4 minutes.
+You will hear 3 beeps letting you know you the Instant Pot is starting to build the pressure and cook (this should take about 5-7 minutes).

 - Once the timer goes off, turn the Instant Pot off and let the pressure release naturally for 5 minutes.
 Then use the quick release to let off the rest of the steam.

 - Open the lid and add a dollop of butter or extra olive oil, if using.
 Let it melt into the rice, then fluff it with a fork.
 Transfer to a serving platter.